sw1zpwr/whitebit-api/Private/http-private-v1-doc.md

                 "makerFee": "0.001",              // maker fee ratio.
 If the number less than 0.0001 - its rounded to zero "market": "BTC_USDT",             // mair
                 "marketName": "BTC_USDT",         // market name
-                "price": "0",                     // executed order price, if executed order type is market it 0 "side": "sell",                   // executed order side
+                "price": "0",                     // executed order price, if executed order type is market it is equal to 0 "side": "sell",                   // executed order side
                 "takerFee": "0.001",              // taker fee ratio.
-If the number less than 0.0001 - its rounded to zero "type": "market"                  // executed order type
+If the number less than 0.0001 - it is rounded to zero "type": "market"                  // executed order type
             }
         ],